datacarpentry/semester-biology/exercises/Sql-practice-basic-queries-review-R.md

 Download the [`sql-practice.sqlite` database]({{ site.baseurl }}/data/sql-practice.sqlite).
 Open it in SQLite Manager and write a query for each of the following:

-*When writing the solution to each review problem, take a second to think carefully about which fields are actually relevant to the problem.
+*When writing the query to satisfy each research question, take a second to think carefully about which fields are actually relevant.
 Write your query so that only these relevant fields are selected for the final output.
-In other words, if you are going to do some form of analysis with the data you select, which fields do you actually need?* (**HINT: none of these problems should have SELECT \* in the answer.**)
+In other words, if you are going to continue with an analysis of the data you select, which fields do you actually need?* (**HINT: none of these problems should have SELECT \* in the answer.**)

-1. Write a query that lists all the males in order by weight, starting with the heaviest.
+1. What is the distribution of males and females that weigh greater than 10?

-2. Write a query that lists all males with a weight greater than 10 and all females with a weight less than 10.
+2. Where (*in what sites*) are the 10 heaviest males?

-3. Write a query that displays the number of females at each site.
-Name the field with the number of females something meaningful.
+3. How many females are at each site?